Making money with chatbots is now a practical agency model.

 That is the financial reality behind successful AI chatbot reselling businesses.

-A chatbot reseller business does not generate earnings in isolated transactions.
-It generates recurring income that evolves across a structured client lifecycle.
+A chatbot reseller business does not generate earnings through isolated transactions alone.
+It creates recurring income across a structured client lifecycle.

-To evaluate income potential properly, earnings should be analyzed through four lifecycle stages: Introduction, Growth, Maturity, and Decline.
-Each stage contributes differently to Monthly Recurring Revenue and overall profitability.
+To properly evaluate income potential, earnings should be analyzed across four lifecycle stages: Introduction, Growth, Maturity, and Decline.

 Introduction Phase